2016–17 UMass Lowell River Hawks women's basketball team

 UMass Lowell was in the fourth and final year of a transition to Division I and thus ineligible for the postseason, including the America East tournament.

-They finished the season 3–26, 0–16 in America East play to finish in last place.
+They finished the season 3–26, 0–16 in America East play, to finish in last place.

 Media

-All non-televised home games and conference road games will stream on either ESPN3 or AmericaEast.tv.
-Most road games will stream on the opponents website.
+All non-televised home games and conference road games were streamed on either ESPN3 or AmericaEast.tv.
+Most road games were streamed on the opponents' websites.